Chillicothe, Ohio: Fairs and festivals

 Chillicothe, rich in Native American history, hosts the annual Feast of the Flowering Moon Festival.
 Started in 1984, the May festival draws crowds of approximately 85,000.
 Yoctangee Park, in the historic downtown, is the setting for this family-oriented, three-day event featuring Native American music, dancing, traders and exhibits, a mountain men encampment, rendezvous with working craftsmen and demonstrations, and an extensive arts and crafts show with more than 80 crafters and commercial exhibits.
 The main stage has a schedule of family-friendly entertainment, such as local school bands and performers.
 The streets are lined with food booths and games/contests.
 Events are free to the public.

-In September, on the Friday and Saturday after Labor Day, Chillicothe hosts the annual Southern Ohio Storytelling Festival.
-The festival features concert performances by several highly acclaimed and award-winning storytellers.
-Storytelling concerts are held throughout the day on both Friday and Saturday.
-Thousands of students participate during the day on Friday in various venues, including the Majestic Theatre, a tent at the Pump House Art Gallery in Yoctangee Park, and local school auditoriums.

-Athletic events
+Parks and recreation

+Chillicothe has several public parks, including Yoctangee Park, Patrick Park, Poland Park, Strawser Park, Manor Park, Goldie Gunlock Park, Pine Street Park, Veterans Memorial Park, and Western View Park.

+The biggest park, Yoctangee Park, consists of numerous baseball /softball fields, tennis courts, basketball courts, and playground equipment.
+There is also a skatepark within Yoctangee park called Henry Good skatepark, which was constructed with help from a generous donation of $65,000 from Henry Good, a local Chillicothe citizen.

+Chillicothe's floodwall, protecting the city from floods of the Scioto River, has a 5.0-mile-long paved bike path.
+This path connects to the Tri-County Triangle Trail which currently is 30.3 miles long, measured from Bridge St. (SR 159) in Chillicothe, passing through Frankfort and then to Christman Park near Washington Court House in Fayette County, Ohio.
+The Tri-County Triangle Trail's goal is to connect Chillicothe and Greenfield.
+This same former railroad continues to Jamestown and Xenia, but those connections are a long range plan.

+Hopewell Culture National Historical Park is found on the north end of the city.
+The park is administered by the National Park Service and has a large concentration of Native American earthworks.

+Sports

 The Chillicothe Paints are a baseball team that was established in February 1993.
 The team was previously a member of the Frontier League, playing there from its founding until 2008.
 They were one of the original teams in the league.
 The Paints are now a member of the summer collegiate Prospect League, The Paints play their home games at V.A.
 Memorial Stadium, which opened in 1954.

 V.A.
 Memorial Stadium has hosted a number of other events, including the Mid-American Conference baseball tournament from 2008 to 2011, along with high soccer and baseball playoff games for the Ohio High School Athletic Association (OHSAA).

+Government

+Chillicothe is governed by a mayor–council structure in which the mayor is elected separately from the members of the city council.
+Chillicothe's mayor is Luke Feeney (D) and council president is Kevin Shoemaker (D).